 START AT THE BEGINNING?

-When practising a piece of music it may seem logical to “start at the beginning”, but this is only logical from a musical point of view.
-If we are working on our technical mastery of the piece then it is probably more useful to start with the most difficult passages and then work downwards through the difficulty hierarchy towards the less problematic bits.
+When practicing a piece of music it may seem logical to “start at the beginning”, but this is only logical from a musical point of view.
+If we are working on our technical mastery of the piece then it is probably more useful to start with the most difficult passages and then work downwards through the hierarchy of difficulty towards the less problematic bits.
+And even from a musical point of view, starting at the end and working our way back towards the beginning normally makes our voyage of discovery even more interesting.

 PRIORITISING: WE ARE ONLY AS GOOD AS OUR WORST PASSAGE

-After performing any piece we could do a post-mortem (autopsy) and choose only one problem to work on (our most serious) from each of the four main categories of our musical work: left hand, right hand, musical language (including sound quality), and psychology.
+After performing any piece we can do a post-mortem (autopsy) on it.
+Then we can choose only one problem to work on (our most serious) from each of the four main categories of our musical work: left hand, right hand, musical language (including sound quality), and psychology.

 FINDING THE STRUCTURE IN THE MESS: REPEATING ALWAYS THE SAME ERRORS